Gernott/mask/Documentation/Pagetemplates/Index.rst

 Mask does not create any backend layouts.
 You have to do it by yourself.
 There are 2 different methods:

 *  Go to the list module and create a new Backend Layout record
-* Define your Backend Layouts with TSconfig
+*  Define your Backend Layouts with TSconfig (recommended)

-Mask will know about your database backend layouts, if they can be found in the pids defined in the :ref:`extension settings<extension-settings-pids>`.
-Backend Layouts defined with TSconfig will always be found.
+Mask will know about all your database backend layouts.
+The ones defined by TSconfig will only be found, if they are within the rootline of the pids defined in the :ref:`extension settings<extension-settings-pids>`.
+By default this value is `0`, thus all will be found.

 .. figure:: ../Images/PageTemplates/BackendLayout.png
    :alt: Backend Layout in Mask